fomkin/adt-maven-plugin/README.md

 General purpose
 ---------------

 Some time ago, Adobe released AIR for mobile devices.
-The latest versions (such as 3.2) become suitable for industrial use.
-Was the question: how to package AIR-application automatically?
+There was a question: how to package AIR-application automatically?
 Flexmojos allows you to build only \*.air packages, so I have created the plugin which could work with platform dependent AIR SDK and additionally build packages for mobile devices.

-Current status (1.0.1)
+Current status (1.0.2)
 ----------------------

 * Building AIR, APK, IPA packages